nuts-foundation/go-leia/README.md

 It adds indexed based search capabilities for JSON documents to the key-value store.

 The goal is to provide a simple and fast way to find relevant JSON documents using an embedded Go key-value store.
-As far as performance goes, reads have preference over writes.
-Meaning that a search will typically be completed within 0.2ms.
-A write action can take as much as 20ms depending circumstances.

 ## Table of Contents